 - This should also include the completion of the charitable return, T4 summary documents, and various other annual returns (both federal and provincial).
 The Superintendent or bookkeeper needs to assure the Board and prove (if necessary) that these items are kept up to date.
 Directors may be held personally liable for salaries owed if the school fails to meet its commitments.

 - Approving any borrowing.

 - Exercising judgment in cases of staff discipline.

 - Hearing final appeals from parents in cases of suspension, expulsion, and/or non-acceptance.
-The Executive Director has the sole authority to expel a student, although details of any expulsion should be reviewed at the next Board meeting.
+The Superintendent has the sole authority to expel a student, although details of any expulsion should be reviewed at the next Board meeting.
 Meetings can be called after receiving any appeal from parents.

 - Canceling or directing any transportation of students’ requirements.

 - Approving the annual school calendar.
 Note: the Parent Advisory Council should review the calendar before it comes to the Board.
 It is generally due by May 1st of each year.

 - The government sets parameters for the calendar and it is prepared and brought forward by the Superintendent.

 - Approving the introduction of new grades, levels, or programs.

 - Approving major changes to school programs.
 Major changes would include the discontinuation of busing, adding compulsory credits such as “Christian Service,” changing the hours of operation, etc.